akshitagupta15june/Face-X/Snapchat_Filters/Detective Filter/README.md

 The Viola Jones algorithm has four main steps
 <br>

-1.Selecting Haar-like features:<\strong>Haar-like features are digital image features used in object recognition.
+1. Selecting Haar-like features:<\strong>Haar-like features are digital image features used in object recognition.
 All human faces share some universal properties of the human face like the eyes region is darker than its neighbour pixels, and the nose region is brighter than the eye region.
 <br>

-2.Creating an integral image:An integral image (also known as a summed-area table) is the name of both a data structure and an algorithm used to obtain this data structure.
+2. Creating an integral image:An integral image (also known as a summed-area table) is the name of both a data structure and an algorithm used to obtain this data structure.
 It is used as a quick and efficient way to calculate the sum of pixel values in an image or rectangular part of an image.

 <br>
-3.Running AdaBoost training: we’re training the AdaBoost to identify important features, we’re feeding it information in the form of training data and subsequently training it to learn from the information to predict.
+3. Running AdaBoost training: we’re training the AdaBoost to identify important features, we’re feeding it information in the form of training data and subsequently training it to learn from the information to predict.
 So ultimately, the algorithm is setting a minimum threshold to determine whether something can be classified as a useful feature or not.
 <br>
 <br>
-4.Creating classifier cascades:<\strong>We set up a cascaded system in which we divide the process of identifying a face into multiple stages.
+4. Creating classifier cascades:<\strong>We set up a cascaded system in which we divide the process of identifying a face into multiple stages.
 In the first stage, we have a classifier which is made up of our best features, in other words, in the first stage, the subregion passes through the best features such as the feature which identifies the nose bridge or the one that identifies the eyes.
 In the next stages, we have all the remaining features.